yassinecc/articles/articleStripe.md

 We went through how to make payments in a bipolar setting, where your frontend requests the payment with a token, and your back-end processes this payment.
 But what happens when your app/server system is coupled to another system, for instance a third-party booking database?
 We came across this situation with one of our clients who expressed the following needs:

-1. I want to record a new booking in my 3rd party database before you record it in the application's back-end.
+1. I want to record a new booking in my database before you record it in the application's back-end.
-2. I want to record in my 3rd party database only bookings for which payment is successful i.e. the funds are available and the transaction is authorized by the bank.
+2. I want to record in my database only bookings for which payment is successful i.e. the funds are available and the transaction is authorized by the bank.
-3. If there is an error in posting the booking to the 3rd party database (you never know), it is crucial that the customer is not billed anything and that we don't have to handle refunds.
+3. If there is an error in posting the booking to my database, it is crucial that the customer is not billed anything and that we don't have to handle refunds.

 Point 1 was simple enough to implement, but the other two seemed to conflict one another.
 What we needed was a way to authorize the payment, put the funds on hold, and effectively perform the transaction **after** posting to the 3rd party database.
 Fortunately enough, this kind of payment flow is natively supported in Stripe with uncaptured charges.